Write Products and Services Section of a Business Plan

 3. Product Comparison

-Regardless of what you’re selling, chances are someone in the market is already selling it.
-Unlike direct competitors, indirect competitors are those who sell similar products with slight variations.
+Regardless of what you’re selling, someone in the market might already be selling it.
+Unlike direct competitors, indirect competitors sell similar products with slight variations.

 Looking at your competitors can help you draw a comparison.
 To do that, examine their products and services and list down the similarities and differences.